Complete Windows App Icon Set

 • Double-click Package.appxmanifestVisual Assets.

-• Under App Icon (App list), browse to your Square44x44Logo images.
-VS will manage scale qualifiers (scale-100/125/150/200/400).
+• Under App Icon (App list), browse to your Square44x44Logo images; Visual Studio manages the scale qualifiers (scale-100/125/150/200/400) for you.

-• Optionally add Square150x150Logo (Medium tile) for Windows 10 tile surfaces.
+• Optionally add Square150x150Logo (the medium tile) for Windows 10 tile surfaces.

 • Point desktop surfaces (EXE icon) to your ICO if your project type exposes an application icon setting.